-I’m a pretty big self-love advocate (just in case you’ve been hiding under a rock somewhere and didn’t know).
+I’m a pretty big self-love advocate (just in case you’ve been hiding under a rock somewhere and didn’t know, check out my workbook!).
 It’s what I want to do for the rest of my life, encouraging women to discover the ability to love who they are.

 This path hasn’t been easy.
 I haven’t always loved myself, in fact, I have downright hated myself, loathed myself, and wished that there was some way I could erase my existence.
 Thank you depression.
 I don’t like the thought of other women feeling that way.
 I don’t want YOU to feel that way.
 There’s a better way.
 I want to tell you that whatever reasons you don’t like yourself – they aren’t good enough reasons.
 You deserve more.
 You deserve to love yourself.

 I want to tell you about my life before self-love.

 Maybe you’ll see that you aren’t alone.
 Maybe reading my story will show you that not all hope is lost.
 Learning to love yourself isn’t easy.
 It’s not something that you wake up one day deciding to do and then bam, every problem in your life is solved and you love what you see in the mirror.
 It takes work, hard work.
 You might start trying and then feel like it’s too hard, or something happens that reminds you why you find yourself so unlikable.
 Don’t give in.
 There’s always hope.
 Before self love…

 My apartment looked like something out of Hoarders.

 Maybe not as bad but it was pretty close.
 Dirty dishes in the sink that had been there for months and months.
 Used paper plates thrown haphazardly on the floor.
 Stains on the carpet and furniture because when something spilled I didn’t care enough to clean it up.
 Clothes everywhere, piles of empty pizza boxes, and bags of trash that I didn’t care enough to take out to the dumpster.
 Anyone looking at that scene would just think how lazy and sloppy I was.